Lucas-C/dotfiles_and_notes/misc/Software_Engineering/OnDBsQueuesBrokersAndCaching.md

     PRAGMA locking_mode = EXCLUSIVE;
     PRAGMA temp_store = MEMORY;

+[Write-Ahead Logging](https://sqlite.org/wal.html) aka `PRAGMA journal_mode=WAL;`:

+> - WAL is significantly faster in most scenarios.
+> - WAL provides more concurrency as readers do not block writers and a writer does not block readers.
+Reading and writing can proceed concurrently.
+> - Disk I/O operations tends to be more sequential using WAL.

 [The ultimate SQLite extension set](https://antonz.org/sqlean/):

 * **crypto**: cryptographic hashes like MD5 or SHA-256.